Grow Tomatoes from Seed

 Always use a sterile, soilless mix to start seeds.
 Avoid garden soil, which often drains poorly and may harbor disease organisms.
-Look for mixes labeled for seedstarting, such as our Germinating Mix; it has a fine texture that's perfect for delicate seedlings.
+Look for mixes labeled for seedstarting.
 (Learn more: Choosing the Right Soil for Seedstarting.)

 You can start your seeds in just about anything that holds soil and has drainage holes — I've used small yogurt containers and even egg cartons with holes poked in the bottoms and waterproof saucers underneath.
-However, I've found it more convenient to use purchased pots, such as Biodegradable Cowpots and seedstarting systems, such as APS seedstarters.
+However, I've found it more convenient to use purchased pots, such as Biodegradable Cowpots and seedstarting systems, such as the GrowEase Seed Starter Kit.

 Warmth and Light

 Seeds germinate best at warm room temperature (70-75 degrees F); you can speed germination by providing bottom heat with a heat mat.
 Once they're up and growing, seedlings grow best in cool room temperature, about 65 degrees F.

 Although you can start your tomatoes on a sunny windowsill, you'll get better results growing them under some type of grow light.
 Winter and early spring sunlight isn't nearly as intense as summer sunlight, and there are fewer hours of daylight, too.
 Insufficient light can lead to weak, spindly plants.
 A light garden with adjustable fluorescent lights is ideal for seedstarting.
 Learn more: Gardening Under Lights.

 Here are the steps to successfully starting your tomato seeds.

 - Thoroughly moisten the seedstarting mix, and then fill the containers to within 1/2" of the top.
 Firm the mix but don't compact it.